vippsas/vipps-login-dotnet/docs/configure-episerver.md

 You can add a ReturnUrl to redirect the user once they are logged in, for example `https://{your-site}/vipps-login?ReturnUrl=/vipps-landing`.

-Vipps is using the OpenIdConnect Authorization Code Grant flow, this means the user is redirected back to your environment with a Authorization token.
+Vipps is using the OpenIdConnect Authorization Code Grant flow, this means the user is redirected back to your environment with an Authorization token.
 The middleware will validate the token and exchange it for an `id_token` and an `access_token`.
-A `ClaimsIdentity` will be created which will contain the information of the scopes that you configured (email, name, addresses etc).
+A `ClaimsIdentity` will be created which will contain the information of the scopes that you configured (email, name, addresses etc.).

 ### The log in and registration flow